pramod096/Proposal-4B/Proposal.md

 #### Sprint 3.
 Website Build(Oct 18<sup>th</sup> 2021 - Oct 29<sup>th</sup> 2021)

-* Using everything we've gathered, your website is built with the initial home page using Node.js for the Back-end and the database is created for the Application.
+* Using everything we've gathered, the Backend is built with Node.js and Express Framework and is linked to the cloud database.
 At this point the data can be accessed dynamically from the database.
 Once it's done, we'll present it to you and go through the details in accordance with the objectives originally set.

 * Any amends are made at this stage.